 And just to prove it, here’s our adjusted image back in Lightroom.
 This synchronisation is not quite instantaneous because it relies on your Internet connection and the response time of the Adobe servers, but it’s generally pretty quick – just a few seconds – because there are no big image file transfers involved and Lightroom online is simply sending metadata changes back to the desktop version.

 09 Adding images online

 Lightroom online has another trick, and it’s a rather good one.
 What if you’re at another computer and you want to add some images to your catalog?
-That’s easy – the Welcome page has an upload gadget where you can simply drag and drop images from a folder on the computer.
-It’s just like using Dropbox.
+That’s easy – just click the Add button (the ‘plus’ symbol) in the top left corner of the screen to display the Add Photos panel.
+You can now simply drag and drop images on to this panel to add them to your Library.

 So it’s THAT easy?

 Yes, the Lightroom CC-Lightroom online-Lightroom mobile system is seamless and efficient, but it is of course dependent on network speeds.
 If you are uploading a large batch of images, it can take some time to transfer them all to the cloud, and for your other devices to refresh and for images to download for editing.
 If you do most of your work in the desktop app, you probably won’t notice, but if you switch to the mobile app it will take a few moments to catch up with the latest changes in the cloud.